-The state of retail is changing at an incredible rate – probably faster than it ever has before.
+The state of retail is changing at an incredible rate – probably faster than ever before.
 Much has been written about this topic over the last few years.
 While some of the negative press is true, much of it paints an unrealistic image of the sector in order to capture the attention of its readers.
-This article makes the case for the “retail apocalypse” while simultaneously debunking the myth that brick and mortar retail is dead.
+This article makes the case for the “retail apocalypse” within specific categories of retail while simultaneously debunking the myth that brick and mortar retail is dead.

 To support the notion that brick and mortar is not dead, I’m writing this article from my local coffee shop.
 I’ll happily spend a few bucks and take the time to walk down the street, leaving the comfort of my couch, because I’m human.
 As humans we crave community, activity, and being around other human beings.
 As such, people will always go to environments to feed off the energy of others, interact with others, and even simply people watch.
 Retail provides one of the few outlets for people to get out of their house and feed this human instinct.
 We didn’t become 7 billion people by locking ourselves at home or behind screens.
 Many retailers, including those who started off as purely e-commerce businesses, continue to find success selling goods and services in traditional brick and mortar retail environments.

 For the last few years, in their search to write compelling content, journalists and editors have found that dramatizing the evolving retail real estate landscape keeps their readers engaged.
 It is true, however, that the “Darwinian” nature of real estate continues.
 A record number of retailers filed for bankruptcy in 2017 and the forecast for bankruptcies in 2018 is even greater.
 As you can see from the image below, many of our most beloved brands have filed for bankruptcy or completely shut their doors.
 Many other retailers will likely suffer the same fate in the near future.